iconinteractive/icon-interactive-www/work/the-aces.md

       social media to allow the additional voting.
 This provided Redbull Records with a lot of insight into where their engaged audience was, but also how they interact with the band.</p>'
-    right_column: <p>In addition to displaying cities by their vote totals, we also wanted to rank cities by the amount of daily streams.
+    right_column: <p></p><p>In addition to displaying cities by their vote totals, we also wanted to rank cities by the amount of daily streams.
 Unfortunately we could not obtain data at the granular level that we were looking for directly from streaming platforms, however working with an analytics company, daily reports of streaming numbers could be pulled into the site and updated.</p><p class="p1">With a minimalist design to the website, small animations throughout were needed to keep users interested and engaged.
 We also needed these animations to not